Community Partnership Development Seed Grants

 Team members collaboratively working at a table.

 The UB Clinical and Translational Science Institute (CTSI) provides seed grants that support the planning of community-based participatory research partnerships and engagement of communities on research teams.
 The goal is to prepare community-academic partnerships to successfully collaborate on the design of research projects.
-This Request for Proposals (RFP) will not fund research, but rather provides resources to build community-academic partnership capacity for future research.
+The primary objective of the funding is to provide resources to build community-academic partnership capacity and planning opportunities for future research.
+This RFP does not require research implementation as part of the proposed project to be funded.
+However, if research elements are included, they should be a secondary to partnership development.
 The projects must address:

 • Health disparities or health equity